Moulin Rouge Hotel: Design

 The complex itself consisted of two "Googie-populuxe" Modernist style stuccoed buildings that housed the hotel, the casino, and a theater: a single-story casino/theater building was attached to a two-story vee-shaped hotel building to its west, enclosing a courtyard formed by the hotel building and the west wall of the casino/theater.
 The exterior had a 60 ft neon sign with the hotel's name in stylized cursive writing and murals depicting dancing and fancy cars.
 The marquee and roadside signs were designed by Betty Willis, creator of the "Welcome to Las Vegas" sign at the south end of the Strip.

 Setting and theme

 The hotel was located in West Las Vegas, where the black population lived.
 West Las Vegas was bounded by Washington Avenue on the north, Bonanza Road on the south, H Street on the west, and A Street on the east.

 The establishment was a model of eye-catching, 110 rooms, a gorgeous showroom, swimming pool, restaurant/coffee shop, dress-shop, and bar which was constructed of highly polished and expensive hardwoods.

-The exterior murals of the Moulin Rouge Las Vegas included many references to Paris and Toulouse-Lautrec.
-"Black showgirls performed on a stage amid a backdrop of walls featuring mahogany wood trim and Toulouse-Lautrec-style murals of black French cancan dancers."

 The Moulin Rouge in Paris was a primary source of inspiration.
 When the casino opened, Clarence Robinson produced the floor show which concluded with the "Tropi Can Can", inspired by the French Cancan.
-The original was created in the 19th century to the Moulin Rouge Paris: «The Moulin Rouge Hotel and Casino opened on May 24, 1955, to fanfare, long lines of well-dressed visitors, and Las Vegas' newest showroom revue, the Tropi-Can-Can Revue» This inspiration comes from the first Afro-American star in France, Josephine Baker.
+The original was created in the 19th century to the Moulin Rouge Paris.
+This inspiration comes from the first Afro-American star in France, Josephine Baker.